-The ndial is an experimental interface that combines automated processes with manual controls to navigate new and unpredictable sound worlds.
-It selects samples at random from a live or prerecorded source and maps them to an 8-step sequencer that goes around instead of along.
-It is an interface for playing records out of order, processing familiar music in new, often surprising, ways.
-The system can match pulses, record live samples, reorganize patterns, add effects and reanimate performances in real-time.
-Because control of the content is limited, preconceived strategies give way to the matter at hand, encouraging exploration and play over predetermined results.
+The ndial combines automated sampling and sequencing with manual controls to navigate sound worlds in unpredictable ways.
+The system selects samples at random from a live or prerecorded source and maps them to a hardware interface—an 8-step sequencer that goes around instead of along.
+The interface can match pulses, record live samples, reorganize patterns, add effects, and remix performances in real time.
+Recordings are explored out of order, and because control of the content is limited, preconceived strategies give way to the matters at hand.

 ndial v2 (white)